 If you wish to share your template with people outside your organization, you can share them with a link either privately or publicly.

 Setting a template’s visibility to public publishes it as a “public template” which can be shared, embedded into other websites, and discovered by others on Google (and other search engines).

 What are public templates?

 Public templates are processes which anyone can access – this can be done through sharing the public link, or by searching for it in Google.

 Although anyone can see the templates in full, they will not be able to fill in any tasks or use the checklist.
 To do that, they will need to import it into their own Process Street organization using the “Edit checklist” or “Get checklist” buttons.

-This makes public templates great for sharing processes with other people at-large, and even for ranking in Google with highly targeted content (seeing as you can content lock the templates).
+This makes public templates great for sharing processes with other people at-large, and even for ranking in Google with highly targeted content.

 Note that public templates cannot be made private again.
 Remember this when choosing to make a template public.

 To allow someone to access your template and even import it into their own organization without making it fully public, consider instead using a Template Share Link set to either of the ‘Anyone can…’ permission levels.

 Now click on “Add to public library” to make it public.
 Remember that you can’t make a public template private again, so be certain that you want to share the contents of this template.